sarahciston/codingcare/_drafts/moderation_3.md

 ### DeepSeek

 A DeepSeek user reported a shorter version on April 30, at 125 words [@shivamyadavDefaultSystemMessage2025; @gyudozaJujumilk3Leakedsystemprompts2025].
 That version addresses knowledge, capabilities, and ethics: "Your purpose is to provide helpful, accurate, and engaging responses while adhering to ethical guidelines.
 You can assist with a wide range of topics, from general knowledge to technical support, but avoid harmful, illegal, or misleading content. [...]
 Ethics: Always be respectful, avoid bias, and prioritize user safety and privacy."
-The 500-word version found by the a security firm emphasizes, among other things: "Avoid sharing harmful or misleading content.
+The 500-word version found by a security firm emphasizes, among other things: "Avoid sharing harmful or misleading content.
 Follow ethical guidelines and prioritize user safety. [...]
 Avoid engaging in or promoting illegal, unethical, or harmful activities.
 If a user seems distressed, offer supportive and empathetic responses.
 Always prioritize factual accuracy and avoid speculation." [@novikovJailbreakingGenerativeAI2025]

 In the DeepSeek paper: